vanilla-reforged/wordpress-cms-vmangos-docker/README.md

     sudo docker compose down
     sudo docker compose up -d

-## Installing WPCode Plugin & Creating a Registration Page
+## Installing Wordpress, WPCode Plugin and Creating a Registration Page

+Install Wordpress by connecting to the wordpress installer https://your-domain.com/wp-admin/install.php.

 Refer to the official WordPress documentation for instructions on installing the WPCode plugin and creating a registration page.